-Prerequisite: FA or Departmental Consent and PSYC 160 Rotation: Odd Academic Year: Fall
+Prerequisite: 60 credits completed and PSYC 160 Rotation: Even Academic Year: Winter

 This course focuses on topics that relate to the interaction and integration of adventure activities, psychology and sociology.
 Emphasis is placed on research, field experience and current issues relevant in the area of Adventure Based Counselling.
 It is designed to blend theoretical, practical and technical skills in an outdoor environment.
 Field trips to approved areas are part of the learning experience.